GirlInPurple/fabric-moderation-engine/README.md

 - TODO: Finish this section

 ### Building
 Just clone the project with the clone button on top (and extract the zip) into whatever empty directory you like and run `./gradlew build` if you're on Linux.
-For Windows systems, open Command Prompt (CD into the directory if necessary) and type `gradlew.bat build`.
+For Windows systems, open Command Prompt (CD into the directory if necessary) and type `gradlew.bat build`. <br>
 **Java 17** or later is required for the building process.

 ### White, Gray, Blacklisting and Vantalisting